tetsuo/tetsuo.github.io/articles/mailroom.md

 >> **Keep in mind that the collector doesn't impose rate limiting; it primarily controls database roundtrips and batch size.** A large influx of notifications will keep triggering the batch limit, effectively bypassing the timeout—so the overall token throughput downstream remains largely unaffected.

-# Collector Implementation
+# Collector implementation

 The collector is written in **C** and interacts with PostgreSQL via [**libpq**](https://www.postgresql.org/docs/current/libpq.html).

-## Connecting to the Database and Listening for Events
+## Connecting to the database and listening for events

 The query we defined earlier is located in [`db.c`](https://github.com/tetsuo/mailroom/blob/master/collector/src/db.c#L20), alongside other database-related functions.
 When the collector first connects, it issues a `LISTEN` command on the specified channel and creates the prepared statements for subsequent queries.